oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

   ```
   {{% /expand%}}

-Alternatively, you can run `/tmp/mii-sample/utils/wl-pod-wait.sh -p 3`, this is a utility script that provides useful information about a domain's pods and waits for them to reach a `ready` state, reach their target `restartVersion`, and reach their target `image` before exiting:
+Alternatively, you can run `/tmp/mii-sample/utils/wl-pod-wait.sh -p 3`; this is a utility script that provides useful information about a domain's pods and waits for them to reach a `ready` state, reach their target `restartVersion`, and reach their target `image` before exiting.

   {{%expand "Click here to expand the `wl-pod-wait.sh` usage." %}}
   ```